 Business Leaders in Christ (BLinC) is a Christian student organization at the University of Iowa whose mission is to form future business leaders who will integrate their religious values into the workplace.
 In October 2017, the University of Iowa targeted BLinC and kicked them off campus because BLinC asks its leaders to share its religious beliefs—even though the university allows other groups to select leaders who share their mission and ideology.
 Becket successfully defended BLinC in federal court against the University of Iowa, convincing the court to allow BLinC back on campus.

 Share this Case

-Yet at the same time the University supports the rights of fraternities at the University of Iowa to admit only men.
+Yet, despite the University’s insistence that BLinC’s Statement of Faith violates school policy, the University supports the rights of other groups to select leaders who share and live by their mission.
+The University supports the rights of fraternities at the University of Iowa to admit only men.
 The Feminist Union can require its members to agree on issues of contraception and abortion.
 The group Students for Life requires its members to be pro-life.
-All of that is perfectly acceptable, making it more apparent that the school is discriminating against BLinC by barring it from having the same ability to select leaders who share and live by its mission.
+All of that is perfectly acceptable, making it more apparent that the school is discriminating against BLinC by barring it from having the same ability to select leaders as other groups.

 Federal court to UI: Apply policy to all groups, or stop targeting religious groups

 In December 2017, BLinC sued the University of Iowa in federal court to protect its right to select leaders who share its faith and mission.
 On January 23, 2018, the court ruled in favor of BLinC, reinstating it on campus and giving the University 90 days to either apply its policy as written, which would allow all groups to select leaders who embrace their mission, or stop all groups from selecting leaders based on their ideologies.
 When the University continued to apply its policy inconsistently, the district court extended its preliminary injunction to cover the life of the case on June 28, 2018.